bbestbest/backend-assignment-university/README.md

 # About the project
-This is CRUD api project for student side and university side, you can store student data when there are university in datbase
+This is Adonis CRUD api project for student side and university side, you can store student data when there are university in datbase

 ## API Version : v1

+# Getting stated

 ## Student-Side